-Click the + icon and choose Create Smart Album... from the pop-up menu.
-A dialog box will appear, letting you choose the criteria for your album.
-These include:
+Click the '+' icon and choose Create Smart Album.
+The Smart Album window opens, letting you choose the criteria for your album, including:

-- Ratings & Labels: Set the criteria for the album with like and dislike, star ratings and/or color labels. - Date Range: Choose the time period in which the other criteria is eligible.

-• Search: Create a custom search query based on metadata.
+- Ratings & Labels: Set the criteria for the album with like and dislike, star ratings and/or color labels. - Date Range: Choose a time period for the album's contents. - Search: Create a custom search query based on metadata.

-You can edit the Smart Album later by right clicking on the Smart Album in the pane and choosing Edit.
+You can edit the Smart Album later by right-clicking on the Smart Album in the pane and choosing Edit.

-NOTE: Smart Albums will only search for photos residing in cataloged folders.
+NOTE: Smart Albums can only search for photos residing in cataloged folders.